emanuelefavero/docker-linux/README.md

 > Note: Make sure you have Docker installed on your machine
 >
 > TIP: When saving files in the container, they will be lost when the container is stopped.
 To save files, use a volume or copy them to the Dockerfile directory so they are copied to the container during the next build

+## Usage

+- Run the Docker container: `docker run -it -v ubuntu-root-volume:/root ubuntu-custom`
+- Test your Linux application: (e.g. `./script.sh`)

+> Tip: You could create an alias for the above docker command in your `.bashrc` or `.zshrc` file (e.g. `alias ubuntu='docker run -it -v ubuntu-root-volume:/root ubuntu-custom'`)

 ## License